BarbeMCR/the-betrothed/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/BarbeMCR/the-betrothed.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/BarbeMCR/the-betrothed/alerts/)

 ## How do I run the code?
-**If you just want to play The Betrothed:**
+**If you just want to play BarbeMCR's The Betrothed:**
 1. Go on the `Releases` page and check for the latest stable version (or any other one, if you want)
 2. Download the file that best matches your system:
-   - Python 3.8.10 for **Windows Vista and higher**: for example `the_betrothed_001_py38.zip`
+   - Python 3.8.10 for **Windows Vista and higher**: `the_betrothed_<version>_py38.zip`
-   - The latest Python release for **Windows 8.1 and higher**: for example `the_betrothed_001_py310.zip`
+   - The latest Python release for **Windows 8.1 and higher**: `the_betrothed_<version>_py3x.zip`

    *__All executables are 32-bit, which means they are compatible with both x86 and x64 architectures.__*
-3. Extract the `zip` file
+3. Extract the `.zip` file
 4. Start `the_betrothed.exe`

 *Note: either your antivirus or Microsoft SmartScreen might block the file thinking it's a virus.
-The Betrothed is **not** a virus.
+BarbeMCR's The Betrothed is **not** a virus.
 If you don't trust me, check the code for yourself.
 Please make an exception for the folder you extracted The Betrothed in or ignore the Microsoft SmartScreen warning.
 Thank you!*

 **If you instead want to run the source code:**
 1. Go on the `Releases` page and check for whatever version you want to run
 2. Download the `the_betrothed_<version>_source.zip`
 3. Extract the archive
-4. Run `main.py` with at least Python 3.8 (probably it works with previous versions but I don't guarantee)
+4. Run `main.py` with at least Python 3.8

 ## How do I compile the code?
 1. Make sure to have Python 3.8 or higher (32-bit Python for wider compatibility)